reflex-dev/reflex-web/docs/styling/tailwind.md

 }
 ```

-We define a couple of custom CSS variables (--background and --foreground) that will be used throughout your app for styling.
+We define a couple of custom CSS variables (`--background` and `--foreground`) that will be used throughout your app for styling.
 These variables can be dynamically updated based on the theme.

-Tailwind defaults to light mode, but to handle dark mode, you can define a separate set of CSS variables under the .dark class.
+Tailwind defaults to light mode, but to handle dark mode, you can define a separate set of CSS variables under the `.dark` class.

-Tailwind Directives (@tailwind base, @tailwind components, @tailwind utilities): These are essential Tailwind CSS imports that enable the default base styles, components, and utility classes.
+Tailwind Directives (`@tailwind base`, `@tailwind components`, `@tailwind utilities`): These are essential Tailwind CSS imports that enable the default base styles, components, and utility classes.

 Next, you'll need to configure Tailwind in your `rxconfig.py` file to ensure that the Reflex app uses your custom Tailwind setup.